Imperial shag: Breeding

 A large colony of L. (a.) albiventer at the Beagle Channel, Argentina.
 Notice the numerous all-brownish chicks.

 This is a colonial, monogamous species.
 The colonies are usually relatively small, but some consist of hundreds of pairs and are often shared with other seabirds such as rock shags, southern rockhopper penguins and black-browed albatrosses.
 Up to five eggs (usually two or three) are placed in a nest made of seaweed and grass, and cemented together with mud and excrement.
 The eggs usually hatch in about five weeks, and are brooded by both parents.
 Many chicks and eggs are lost to predators such as skuas and sheathbills.

 Feeding

 The diet of this species consists of small benthic fish, crustaceans, polychaetes, gastropods and octopuses.
 They primarily feed on fish, especially Argentine anchoita,.
 Mean diving depth is almost 25 m, and they have been filmed diving as deep as 60 m to forage on the sea floor.
 Most feeding takes place in inshore regions, but at least some populations will travel some distance from the shore to fish.

-Status
+Conservation status

 Overall this species is not considered threatened and is consequently listed as Least Concern by BirdLife International and IUCN.
 Most subspecies are relatively common, with estimates of over 10,000 pairs of each.